-In 1914, the polar explorer Ernest
+In 1914, the polar explorer Ernest Shackleton announced an ambitious plan to lead the first trek across Antarctica.

 South is the remarkable tale of the ill-fated expedition, told in Shackleton's own words, breathtakingly illustrated; and with photography from the expedition.